opensearch-project/opensearch-migrations/TrafficCapture/dockerSolution/src/main/docker/migrationConsole/lib/console_link/README.md

 A Kafka cluster is used in the capture and replay stage of the migration to store recorded requests and responses before they're replayed.
 While it's not necessary for a user to directly interact with the Kafka cluster in most cases, there are a handful of commands that can be helpful for checking on the status or resetting state that are exposed by the Console CLI.

-- `broker_endpoints`: required, comma-separated list of kafaka broker endpoints
+- `broker_endpoints`: required, comma-separated list of kafka broker endpoints

 Exactly one of the following keys must be present, but both are nullable (they don't have or need any additional parameters).

 - `msk`: the Kafka instance is deployed as AWS Managed Service Kafka
 - `standard`: the Kafka instance is deployed as a standard Kafka cluster (e.g. on Docker)

+### Client Options

+Client options are global settings that are applied to different clients used throughout this library

+- `user_agent_extra`: optional, a user agent string that will be appended to the `User-Agent` header of all requests from this library

 ## Usage